BlakeDarrow/DarrowRecipes/source/EasyExport.rst

 Mesh Library
 ++++++++++++++++++++++

-Managing you objects(currently mesh data only) has never been easier.
+Managing your objects has never been easier.
 With a click of the button, your mesh is stored in a local folder, for easy importing.

 Adding objects
 --------------------